-The program costs $1,350 with an additional $30 application fee.
+After the $30 application fee, the program costs $1,425.
+This total includes a $50 matriculation fee which reserves the student's spot in the program.
 Every student receives a free tuition scholarship for the CRAM program, saving you approximately $1,500.
-The program costs include your room and board (lodging and food), books, and an tablet that is yours to keep.
+The program costs include your room and board (lodging and food) and books.

 Why do I see payment due for tuition on my bill?

 You will receive billing information that will list tuition, room and board costs.
 However, the tuition will be paid by the University—we wait to see who actually attends before we make the payments, in case someone can’t make it.
 This means it will show up on your bill even though you will not need to pay any portion of it.
-Room and board charges ($1,350) are the responsibility of the student with payment due the first Monday of the program.
+Room and board charges ($1,375) are the responsibility of the student.
+Payment is due the first Monday of the program.
 You may want to arrange a means to make this payment with your parents.
 If you prefer, you can pay the room and board charges earlier by contacting the Bursar’s Office at (765) 998-5123.

 Are there any forms I need to fill out?

 You should have received two release forms with your acceptance materials.
 One is a general medical release form and the other pertains to Taylor’s ropes course on campus.
 Both forms must be signed by a parent/guardian and mailed to the Office of Admissions or brought to campus at the start of the program.